skirmess/friends-share-resurrection/FriendsShare/readme.txt

 *** Changelog

+version 25
+ * Fixed a bug where "friendsshare rebuild" would not work for ignores from a different realm.

 Version 24
  * Fixed a bug where deleted characters would reappear on realms with a whitespace in their name.